Employee Assistance Program Guidelines

 These guidelines define the services, terms and conditions of the Employee Assistance Program (EAP) of the University.

-These guidelines apply across all campuses of the University and apply to all eligible staff and members of their immediate families (as defined).
+These guidelines apply across all campuses of the University and apply to all eligible staff.

 |Eligible staff||Any member of the University staff who is employed at the time they contact the EAP Service Provider.|